tonioni/ussload/readme.txt

 - Switch off all floppy drive motors before memory decompression.
 - Fixed crash if 68020 or 68030 statefile was loaded and CPU was 68040 or 68060.
-- Fixed uncompressed statefile support.
+- Fixed uncompressed state file support.
 - Load also Kickstart files from current directory.
+- 68040 and 68060 state files supported (MMU registers are not restored)
+- FPU state file support added.
+- Pause mode.
+Restores state, enables display, waits for mouse button.
 - Compatibility improved.